hackclub/hackclub/workshops/styled_components/README.md

 # Styled Components

+Here is a final [demo](https://shmishtopher.github.io/styled-components-workshop/) of this workshop, along with the [source code](https://github.com/shmishtopher/styled-components-workshop) used to make it.

 [`styled-components`](https://www.styled-components.com/) is a library that creates styled [React](https://reactjs.org/) components in a clean, idiomatic way.
 In this workshop, we'll use `styled-components` to create a small weather app that pulls data from the free [Dark Sky](https://darksky.net/dev) API.
 This workshop uses the [Parcel](https://parceljs.org/) bundler, but you can use any bundler you wish (Webpack, Rollup, etc..).
 This workshop assumes that you have a recent version of node and npm installed.

 ### Contents